Anxiety

 If you live in Wales or Scotland, please visit Health in Wales or NHS Scotland for information about services.

-Pharmacist Support’s Listening Friends peer support telephone helpline is staffed by trained volunteers and provides callers with the opportunity to talk anonymously and in confidence to a pharmacist about workplace issues.
-You can contact our Listening Friends Helpline on 0808 168 5133, or you could contact our enquiry line on 0808 168 2233.
+Pharmacist Support’s Listening Friends peer support telephone helpline is staffed by trained volunteers and provides callers with the opportunity to talk anonymously and in confidence to a pharmacist about any stresses or pressure you may be feeling.
+You can find out more and request a Listening Friend here.

 Sleep centres can help with the diagnosis and management of sleep disorders.
 People will need a referral from their GP in order to access an NHS sleep clinic.
-For a full list of sleep clinics/centres in the UK, see the Narcolepsy UK website.
+For a list of sleep clinics in the UK, see the Sleep Apnoea Trust website.

 YoungMinds is a charity committed to improving the emotional wellbeing and mental health of children and young people.
 Parents who are worried about their child’s sleeping habits can call the YoungMinds Parents’ Helpline on 0808 802 5544, or for further information, see the YoungMinds website.